tripplea-sg/mysqlsh/group_replication/Readme.md

 # Integrating MySQL Shell with Group Replication

 MySQL Group Replication management and utilities. </br>
-A collection of functions to handle MySQL Group Replication </br>
+A collection of functions to: </br>
-without using MySQL InnoDB Cluster (no metadata) </br> </br>
+- handle MySQL Group Replication without using MySQL InnoDB Cluster (no metadata)
+- Integration with InnoDB Cluster using async. replication

-And replication from InnoDB Cluster handling (flip cluster roles, auto clone from InnoDB Cluster, async. replication failover, etc.)
+- Support flip cluster roles, auto clone from InnoDB Cluster, async. replication failover and many more

 This is a community-based custom MySQL Shell Plugin for Group Replication. </br>
 The codes and methods here are beta version, and we have not tested against production environment. </br>